Hetsh/docker-php-nextcloud/README.md

 ```

 ## Configuration
-Modules need to be enabled via a custom `php.ini` file.
+Adjustments can be made via a custom `php.ini` file.
 It can be mounted readonly:
 ```bash
 --mount type=bind,readonly,source="/path/to/php.ini",target="/etc/php7/php.ini"
 ```